 Dr. Turner went on to discuss some of the problems that come with potato cultivation, and focused on the reasons for the Great Potato Famine that hit Ireland in the late 1840s.

 She identified the importance of both cultural and climatic conditions in the development of blight, and then developed her argument to pose the question about the future of potato cultivation in a period of global warming.

-Dr. Taylor suggested that there were likely to be two possible consequences for potato growers in the UK.
+Dr. Turner suggested that there were likely to be two possible consequences for potato growers in the UK.
 One would be the increased risk of the Colorado Beetle becoming established in the UK.
 The second problem she identified was that changes in climate might make the country too warm for the successful cultivation of our favourite vegetable.

 Following Dr. Turner's talk, we all settled down to enjoy our Christmas lunch, which, of course, featured roast potatoes prominently.

 The Christmas lunch was a great success, with over seventy members and friends attending.